WorldBrain/Notifications/README.md

 Install with:
 npm i express body-parser nodeman mongoose --save

+## Testing routes
+To interact with MongoDB, you can either use Robomongo or Studio 3t (download whichever is most convenient).
+It should automatically connect with mongo and you can create view the Notifications collection

+To test the routes specified in src/api.js, download Postman.
+You can test all of the CRUD routes and create new notifications via Postman.

 ## Running the web-app
 To make sure server is up and running: npm start